 With MyMediTravel you can browse 4 facilities offering Septoplasty procedures in South Korea.
 The cheapest price available is $1,311 - what are you waiting for?

-Well Plastic Surgery Clinic, located in Dogok dong, Seoul, South Korea offers patients Septoplasty procedures among its total of 26 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Septoplasty procedures at Well Plastic Surgery Clinic, as all prices are available on request only, whilst the national average price is approximately $1,311.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are not accredited by any recognized accreditations institutes
+Yerim ENT Clinic, located in Dogok dong, Seoul, South Korea offers patients Septoplasty procedures among its total of 3 available procedures, across 1 different specialties.
+The cost of a Septoplasty procedure ranges from $1,311 to $2,183, whilst the national average price is approximately $1,311.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Clinic, and they are accredited by ECFMG - Educational Commission for Foreign Medical Graduates

 Had a fun experience with Dr. Yoo.
 He did a great job by taking good care of me.
 He explained everything before and after the procedure which made me feel comfortable and not scared when he did the procedure to me.
 Highly recommended doctor and best clinic for rhinoplasty to have a great nose ☺️